gs/OpenSearchResult/README.md

 ## Key Binding

-- The default key binding is a Vintage command mode key: "g, o".
+- The default key binding is "enter".

 ## Customizing